Erasure Correction for Noisy Radio Networks: Efficient Simulations for Noisy Radio Networks

+We now present the \textsc{MainNonAdaptive} simulation routine that simulates $P$ in the noisy setting (\Cref{A:mainStatic}).
+Its main subroutine, \textsc{LearnDelays} (\Cref{alg:LearnDelays}) performs a binary search to inform each node of the virtual round of its most delayed neighbor.
+In particular, in \textsc{LearnDelays} nodes with a virtual round less than the mean of their binary search range are ``active''.
+If there is an active node within 0 or 1 hop of node $v$ then node $v$ lowers the upperbound of its binary search.
+If there are no active nodes within $2$ hops of $v$ then it raises its binary search lowerbound.
+Otherwise there is an active node within 2 hops---which intuitively means that $v$ is not most delayed in $\Gamma^{(2)}(v)$---then node $v$ remains silent for the rest of the binary search so as to not interfere with the binary search of its neighbors.
+See \Cref{fig:BS} for an illustration of \textsc{LearnDelays}.

-We now present the \textsc{MainStatic} simulation routine that simulates $P$ in the noisy setting (\Cref{A:mainStatic}).
-Its main subroutine, \textsc{LearnDelays} (\Cref{alg:LearnDelays}), informs each node of the virtual round of its most delayed neighbor. \textsc{LearnDelays} uses helper subroutines (i) \textsc{DistToActive} (\Cref{A:DistToActive}) which, given a set of ``active'' nodes, checks for each $v$ if there is a node within distance $2$ of $v$ that is ``active'', and (ii) \textsc{Broadcast} (\Cref{A:Broadcast}) which spreads a message to all neighbors of a node.
+Lastly, nodes learn the distance of their nearest active nodes using helper subroutines (i) \textsc{DistToActive} (\Cref{A:DistToActive}) which, given a set of active nodes, checks for each $v$ if there is a node within distance $2$ of $v$ that is active, and (ii) \textsc{Broadcast} (\Cref{A:Broadcast}) which spreads a message to all neighbors of a node.

 We give each routine in pseudocode along with the lemma which gives its properties.
 Throughout our pseudocode we let $P(v, t)$ return the action taken by node $v$ in round $t$ of $P$. \fullOnly{We end this section with the proofs of our lemmas and theorem.}